Cotton & Woven Cotton Rugs

 At Rug.com.au, we stock beautiful natural cotton rugs in two weaves: flatweave and power loomed.
 Both have their unique advantages and both make excellent additions to your home.
 Here are the main differences between the two cotton rug weaves:

 Flat weave — as the name suggests, flat weave cotton rugs have a flat and smooth finish creating parallel fibres running both the length and width of the rug.
 A flatweave cotton rug is well suited to living rooms, bedrooms, entertaining areas and dining rooms where there is high traffic.

 Power loomed — power loomed rugs are created by machinery which means that not only are they more affordable than hand loomed and other types of rugs, they’re also available in a wide range of intricate patterns and designs.
 Both flat weave and power loomed cotton rugs offer an attractive, durable piece of floor art for your home that will stand the test of time.

 Shop our range of washable cotton rugs online now

-At Rug.com.au, we source premium quality cotton rugs from around the world to provide you with the biggest and best range of rugs for your home.
+At Rug.com.au, we source the finest cotton rugs from around the world to provide you with the biggest and best range of rugs for your home.

 We believe that beautiful pieces of floor art should be accessible to all, and we’re continually updating our range to bring you the most up to date and sought after rug designs.
 Our woven cotton rugs are ideal for those who like a touch of natural luxury without the hefty price tag.

 If you've been looking for an attractive, durable, easily washable cotton rug, you've found your answer.
-Shop online - we offer flexible payment methods like Zippay and Afterpay, plus free shipping on orders over $300 (terms and conditions apply).
-It's never been simpler to shop home decor online.
+Buy online - we offer flexible payment methods like Zippay and Afterpay, plus free shipping on orders over $300 (terms and conditions apply).
+It's never been more simple to shop home decor online.